21 days ago - technology-and-innovation

 • Investment funds

-The holdings of BTC in the hands of funds almost doubled (+91%), rising from 695,000 to 1,300,000.
-In terms of its representation in USD, the increase was greater (+244%), due to the price increase of Bitcoin, going from 48 billion to 165 billion USD.
-Meanwhile, the average volume traded by these institutions grew nearly tenfold (+979%), scaling from 340 to 3,600 million USD.
+The holdings of BTC in the hands of funds nearly doubled (+91%), rising from 695,000 to 1,300,000.
+In terms of their representation in USD, the increase was greater (+244%), due to the rise in Bitcoin's price, going from 48 billion to 165 billion USD.
+Meanwhile, the average volume traded by these institutions grew almost tenfold (+979%), scaling from 340 to 3,600 million USD.

 Green area = institutional trading volume (USD):